Wandalen/wTools/module/core/former_meta/docs/api/001_derive_api.md

 ### Abstract

 `former_meta` exposes one proc-macro entry point: `Former`.
-It is applied via `#[derive(Former)]` on struct or enum items.
+It is used as a derive macro applied to struct or enum items.
 All other names in this crate are implementation details not intended for direct use.

 ### Operations